prisma/prisma-examples/databases/cockroachdb/README.md

 ### (Option 2) Using CockroachDB Serverless

 Follow the following [guide](https://www.cockroachlabs.com/docs/cockroachcloud/create-a-serverless-cluster.html) to create a free CockroachDB Serverless cluster.

-After creating the database, you will need to [Install the `cockroach` CLI](https://www.cockroachlabs.com/docs/stable/install-cockroachdb.html) to use the the CockroachDB client (interactive shell) to run the `dbinit.sql` SQL script.

 <!-- ### Start a locally installed CockroachDB